Lean Body Mass Calculator

 Recovery and rehabilitation programs

 Lean body mass calculators use formulas developed through medical and physiological research.
-The most commonly used formulas are:

 For Men: